|

 • Scrub the potatoes and pat dry.
 Rub the potatoes with the olive oil and sprinkle with kosher salt, if desired.
 Prick the potatoes in several places with a sharp fork or skewer.

-• Serve the baked potatoes with butter and your favorite garnishes.
-Enjoy!
+• Sprinkle the potatoes with fine salt and freshly ground black pepper and serve them with butter and your favorite garnishes.

 Nutrition